-Follow TNFD Beta recommendation and bespoke solutions for TNFD mapping.
+Follow TNFD recommendation and bespoke solutions for TNFD mapping.

-- Company report: Companies can use this service to assess and report the nature-related risks of their operations. - Portfolio assessment: Financial institutions can assess and report the nature-related impacts and dependencies of their portfolios through an end-to-end assessment. - Dataset: Access curated & comprehensive Nature & Biodiversity Risk data intelligence and analytics services to efficiently assess company operations & investment portfolios. - TNFD Aligned Metrics: Understand impacts and dependencies on nature in line with TNFD recommendations - Broad Data Coverage: Impact and dependency metrics for >17,000 public and private companies. - Extensive Asset Level Data: Over 1.6M assets mapped to corporate owners. - Open-Source Methodology: Built on the Nature Risk Profile methodology, informed by a Knowledge Community of >200 market participants. - Specialist Analyst Support: Experienced analyst program management and delivery.
+- Company report: Companies can use this service to assess and report the nature-related risks of their operations. - Portfolio assessment: Financial institutions can assess and report the nature-related impacts and dependencies of their portfolios through an end-to-end assessment.

+- Dataset: Access curated & comprehensive Nature & Biodiversity data intelligence and analytics services to efficiently assess company operations & investment portfolios. - TNFD Aligned Metrics: Understand impacts and dependencies on nature in line with TNFD recommendations - Broad Data Coverage: Impact and dependency metrics for >21,000 public and private companies. - Extensive Asset Level Data: Over 2.9M assets mapped to corporate owners. - Open-Source Methodology: Built on the Nature Risk Profile methodology, informed by a Knowledge Community of >200 market participants. - Specialist Analyst Support: Experienced analyst program management and delivery.

-- Supply Chain data yet to be integrated (2025 timeline) - S1 TNFD Advisory services required in addition to solution
+- Supply Chain data yet to be integrated in future release - S1 TNFD Advisory services may be required in addition to solution

-Reach out to \$1_ESGSpecialists@spglobal.com for more details.
+Reach out to \$1\ESGSpecialists@spglobal.com for more details.